decentraland/realm-provider/README.md

 Create a `.env` file in the root directory containing the environment variables for the service to run.
 Use the `.env.default` variables as an example.

-Key configuration variables include:

-- `ARCHIPELAGO_STATS_URL`: URL for the Archipelago stats service (required)
-- `ARCHIPELAGO_WS_CONNECTOR_URL`: URL for the Archipelago WebSocket connector (required)
-- `ETH_NETWORK`: Ethereum network to use for DAO queries (`mainnet` or `sepolia`, defaults to `mainnet`)
-- `HTTP_SERVER_HOST`: Host for the HTTP server
-- `HTTP_SERVER_PORT`: Port for the HTTP server (defaults to `3000`)
-- `CONTENT_URL`: Default content server URL (optional, defaults to `https://peer.decentraland.org/content/`)
-- `HTTP_BASE_URL`: Base URL for the service (optional, auto-detected from request if not set)
-- `BLACKLISTED_CATALYST`: Semicolon-separated list of catalyst URLs to exclude (optional)
-- `COMMIT_HASH`: Git commit hash for status endpoint (optional)
-- `CURRENT_VERSION`: Service version for status endpoint (optional)

 ### Running the Service

 #### Setting up the environment

 The Realm Provider is a lightweight, stateless service with minimal external dependencies.
 Unlike other services in the ecosystem, it does not require local databases or message brokers.

-The service only requires:
-- Network access to Ethereum RPC endpoint (via `https://rpc.decentraland.org`)
-- Network access to Archipelago services (configured via environment variables)
-- Network access to public Catalyst nodes

 #### Running in development mode